GoogleChrome/chrome-extensions-samples/api-samples/history/showHistory/show-history.md

 # chrome.history

-This sample demonstrates using the [`chrome.history`](https://developer.chrome.com/docs/extensions/reference/history/) API to display the user's most visited pages in the extension popup.
+This sample uses the [`chrome.history`](https://developer.chrome.com/docs/extensions/reference/history/) API to display in a popup the user's most visited pages.

 ## Overview